iron-claw-972/object-detection/README.md

 - [ ] add tests
 - [ ] separate image detection logic to be used independently on the robot
 - [ ] find a way to detect lines
-- [ ] give answer as x,y relative to camera
+- [ ] give answer as x,y relative to camera position